List of Zimbabwe ODI cricketers

 This is a list of Zimbabwean One-day International cricketers displaying career statistics for all players that have represented Zimbabwe in at least one One Day International (ODI).
 An ODI is an international cricket match between two representative teams, each having ODI status, as determined by the International Cricket Council (ICC).
 An ODI differs from Test matches in that the number of overs per team is limited, and that each team has only one innings.
 The list is arranged in the order in which each player won his first ODI cap.
-Where more than one player won his first ODI cap in the same match, those players are listed alphabetically by surname.
+Where more than one player won their first ODI cap in the same match, those players are listed alphabetically by surname.